Silicon on insulator: Manufacture of SOI wafers

-Commercialization

-Shahidi's research at IBM led to the first commercial use of SOI in mainstream CMOS technology.
-SOI was first commercialized in 1995, when Shahidi's work on SOI convinced John Kelly, who ran IBM's server division, to adopt SOI in the AS/400 line of server products, which used 220 nm CMOS with copper metallization SOI devices.
+Use in the microelectronics industry

 IBM began to use SOI in the high-end RS64-IV "Istar" PowerPC-AS microprocessor in 2000.
 Other examples of microprocessors built on SOI technology include AMD's 130 nm, 90 nm, 65 nm, 45 nm and 32 nm single, dual, quad, six and eight core processors since 2001.

-In late 2001, IBM was set to introduce 130 nanometer CMOS SOI devices with copper and low-κ dielectric for the back end, based on Shahidi's work.
-Freescale adopted SOI in their PowerPC 7455 CPU in late 2001.
-Currently, Freescale is shipping SOI products in 180 nm, 130 nm, 90 nm and 45 nm lines.
+Freescale adopted SOI in their PowerPC 7455 CPU in late 2001, currently Freescale is shipping SOI products in 180 nm, 130 nm, 90 nm and 45 nm lines.
 The 90 nm PowerPC- and Power ISA-based processors used in the Xbox 360, PlayStation 3, and Wii use SOI technology as well.
 Competitive offerings from Intel however continue to use conventional bulk CMOS technology for each process node, instead focusing on other venues such as HKMG and tri-gate transistors to improve transistor performance.
 In January 2005, Intel researchers reported on an experimental single-chip silicon rib waveguide Raman laser built using SOI.

 As for the traditional foundries, in July 2006 TSMC claimed no customer wanted SOI, but Chartered Semiconductor devoted a whole fab to SOI.